Helping individuals get the support they need

 The rigors and trauma of military service can make a unique impact on a person’s physical and mental health.
 Social factors such as where a person lives and works also play a role.
 We look at all aspects of a person’s health and well-being, physical and behavioral.

 We identify and address co-occurring physical, mental and social issues to help people get better treatment.
-This whole-person approach helps manage the long-term effects of complex conditions that many veterans struggle with, such as:
+This whole-person approach helps manage the long-term effects of complex conditions that many Service Members and Veterans struggle with, such as:

 - Post-traumatic stress disorder